icicle-lang/icicle-lang.github.io/posts/2025-02-01-a-time-travelling-optimisation.md

 When compiled to our lower level DSLs, and finally on to C, this query will end up being backed by two arrays.
 As new events come in and are updated, it would be best to keep memory usage linear with number of keys.
-Due to the implicit copy operation from the pure Core DSL though, a naïve approach might end up using memory proportional to the number of keys times the number of injuries.
+Due to the implicit copy operation from the pure Core DSL though, a naïve approach might end up using memory proportional to the product of the number of keys times and number of injuries.

 ## A Retrospective - How Reference Counting Enables Copy Elision